koii-network/docs/compute/faq.md

 5. **Will you guys ever have any maintenance periods?
 Or will Koii always be up?**

     The goal is continuous uptime.
-However, downtimes can occur and typically scheduled and communicated in advance.
+However, downtimes can occur and are typically scheduled and communicated in advance.